newsboat/newsboat/doc/internal/code-style.markdown

 If a big group of classes are sufficiently isolated from the rest, they can be stored in a separate directory and compiled into a static library.
 Examples:
 "filter" and "rss" directories.

+## Rust

+### Documentation tests (doctests)

+Each doctest is linked as a separate binary, which is slow.
+Use them to document the general API of the module, and mark them `no_run`.
+Do actual testing with unit tests inside the `tests` sub-module.